kmalysiak/Diffusion-limitted-aggregation/README.md

 ### Deploy

 * content of the `dist` directory can be deployed on the chosen web server
+* project is using web-workers, runs well on most modern web-browsers, yet some older browsers may not be supported
 * for local tests or development run from console of IDE

   ```
   webpack-dev-server
   ```

   this will start the instance of web server at `localhost:9000`; server is started at watch mode - any changes to sources will cause webpack build and redeploy on the server; note that to this instance a debugger from WebStorm or VisualStudioCode can be attached; for the debugging purposes I recommend WebStorm as this seems to be the only IDE capable of debugging web workers.

 ## Contributing